W. R. Granger: 1920–21 season

 The CAHA elected a new executive committee, and Thunder Bay Amateur Hockey Association president H. J. Sterling took charge for the 1920–21 season.
 In May 1920, Granger helped arrange a welcome home reception in Montreal for the Winnipeg Falcons who won the gold medal representing Canada in ice hockey at the 1920 Summer Olympics.
+In August 1920, he meet with representatives from the Ottawa City Hockey League, the Upper Ottawa Valley League, and Brockville, who proposed to separate from the QAHA.
+The resulting Ottawa and District Amateur Hockey Association was granted CAHA branch status in December 1920.

 Granger was re-elected president of the QAHA in December 1920, and named chairman of the registration committee.
-The Ottawa Amateur Federation left the QAHA when it was granted branch status in the CAHA as the Ottawa and District Amateur Hockey Association.
 Despite the loss of the Ottawa teams, the QAHA grew by accepting three new leagues based in Montreal, the Montreal Independent Intermediate Hockey League, the Pulp and Paper Company League, and the Montreal Industrial League; and expected applications from the Quebec City Intermediate League and the Quebec City Junior League, in addition to the existing Quebec City Senior League.